 Agile Release Train Abstract

-We also note that, while it is called the Agile Release Train, and teams often do release on that cadence, it is really an Agile Development Train and programs (and individual teams on a program) can release any asset any time they meet market, quality, and other governance requirements.
-In other words, teams are not bound to release only on the release planning boundaries; they can release more or less often, as the market opportunities mandate.
+We also note that, while it is called the Agile Release Train, and teams often do release on a PSI cadence, it is really an Agile Development Train and programs (and individual teams on a program) can release any asset any time they meet market, quality, and other governance requirements.
+In other words, teams are not bound to release only on the planning boundaries; they can release more or less often, as the market opportunities mandate.

 Program Level teams, roles and activities are organized around Agile Release Trains, which provide a continuing series of incremental releases of value in a value stream.
 The releases may be internal and used for evaluation of the system as a whole, in which case we call them Potentially Shippable Increments (PSI/Releases).
 The releases may be made external—made generally available to our customers—in which case the Release label is more appropriate.